 Description

-A two-storey symmetrical house in local axe-dressed coursed limestone masonry with larger stones as quoins.
-The roof is of slate with a tile ridge, deep eaves and diagonally set end-chimney stacks in red brickwork.
+Church House is a two-storey symmetrical house built in local axe-dressed coursed limestone masonry, featuring larger stones as quoins.
+The roof is covered with slate and has a tile ridge, deep eaves, and diagonally set end-chimney stacks made of red brick.

-The face to the churchyard has two hornless 12-pane sash windows above and two modern casement windows below.
-Tall central doorway with fanlight and flight of steps.
-Above the doorway arch is an oval plaque recording the names of the churchwardens for 1831 and the Salesbury family motto, 'Na werth nef er benthyg byd'.
-The face to the street has three similar sash windows above and two similar casement windows below.
-Over the door is a plaque commemorating the gift of the building by the Clarke family of Eyarth Hall in 1937.
-Small forecourt enclosed by a stone wall with an iron gate.
+On the side facing the churchyard, there are two hornless 12-pane sash windows on the upper floor and two modern casement windows below.
+A tall central doorway with a fanlight is accompanied by a flight of steps.
+Above the doorway arch, there is an oval plaque that records the names of the churchwardens from 1831 and displays the Salesbury family motto, 'Na werth nef er benthyg byd'.
+The side facing the street has three similar sash windows above and two similar casement windows below.
+Above the door is a plaque commemorating the gift of the building by the Clarke family of Eyarth Hall in 1937.
+The property features a small forecourt that is enclosed by a stone wall with an iron gate.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.